janawold1/2026_S_nereis_Cons_Gen/02_SNP_PopGen.md

 ```
 This resulted in a TsTv ratio of 1.871 for tara iti and 2.507 for Australian fairy tern.

 Finally, ROHan was run on for a subset of individuals.
 The `--rohmu` flag was varied to ensure regions containing ROHs were detected as per [this discussion](https://github.com/grenaud/ROHan/issues/12#issuecomment-1935539239).
 The value of 5 x 10<sup>-5</sup> and a window size of 50kb equates 2.5 heterozygous genotypes within this window.
-This is a potentially stringent cutoff.
-For comparisions with similar estimates in threatened rattlesnake populations (*Sistrurus catenatus* and *S. tergeminus*) by [Ochoa et al. 2021](https://doi.org/10.1111/mec.16147), we also performed the analyses below with a value of 5 x 10<sup>-4</sup>.
 ```
 ./faSomeRecords reference/Katie_5kb_ragtag.fa Katie_autosomes2.bed reference/Katie_ragtag_autosomes2.fa
 samtools faidx reference/Katie_ragtag_autosomes2.fa